Yomna-J/YoumnaJaza-SWE322/README.md

 # SWE322
-This is a repository for Advanced Web Programming course.
+This is a repository for Advanced Web Programming course which is about back-end development using PHP and MySQL.
 It includes Assignments, Practical Sessions, and the Project.

 By: Youmna Jaza
 Course: SWE322 Advanced Web Programming